 How Will Healthcare Needs Change Over Time

-I expect our annual healthcare premiums to go up by 5% a year forever.
+As early retirees, expect annual healthcare premiums to go up by 5% a year forever.
 We also expect to get more sick and more injured as we get older.
 But because we have platinum plans, we have low or no deductibles and a maximum cap of $3,000/year in out of pocket expenses from our co-insurance.

 We also plan to pay for long-term care insurance when we reach our 70s.